jacksund/simmate/tutorials/09_Add_computational_resources.md

 > :bulb: This workflow is now scheduled but it won't run until we start a worker.

-8. Whereever you'd like to run the workflow, start a worker with:
+8. Wherever you'd like to run the workflow, start a worker with:
 ``` bash
 simmate workflow-engine start-singleflow-worker
 ```